Extrality/ICLR_NACA_Dataset_V0/README.md

-# ICLR_Preliminary_NACA_Dataset
+# ICLR_NACA_Dataset_V0
 In this repository, you will find the different python scripts to train the available models on the 2D incompressible steady-state RAND solutions over NACA airfoils proposed at the Geometrical and Topological Representation Learning Workshop at ICLR 2022.
-You can find the paper here.
+You can find the paper [here](https://openreview.net/forum?id=rqUUi4-kpeq&referrer=[the%20profile%20of%20Florent%20Bonnet](/profile?id=~Florent_Bonnet1)).

 ## Requirements
 * Python 3.9.12